avpripri/avpripri/MicroAirT2000SFL.md

 The final two bytes appear to be a checksum.
 The exact algorithm I'm trying to work out.
 It appears to be a no-carry over sum by digits.

+The final byte is a newline, which helps it to display well on a terminal